 - you can find free WooCommerce themes in WordPress theme directory.

-- premium WooCommerce themes are for example ThemeForest.
+- premium WooCommerce themes are available, for example, from ThemeForest.

-- A completely own "WooCommerce economy", which has developed alongside WordPress .
-Thus the further development of WooCommerce almost guaranteed.
+- A completely own "WooCommerce economy", which has developed alongside WordPress.
+This almost guarantees that WooCommerce will be developed further.

 - There is a huge, international WooCommerce community with which you can exchange ideas: